-At insideMOBILITY Beijing, attendees discussed how the Mobility function is relatively new in China, which can be both a challenge and a benefit.
-Mobility teams have a significant learning curve and since their policies and programs need to be China-based, it’s not advisable to emulate programs from other regions.
+At insideMOBILITY Beijing, attendees discussed how the mobility function is relatively new in China, which can be both a challenge and a benefit.
+Mobility teams have a significant learning curve and since their policies and programmes need to be China-based, it’s not advisable to emulate programmes from other regions.

-But given that the mobility function is newer, programs and procedures are likely to be more innovative and less likely to be encumbered by a traditional program management tendency.
+But given that the mobility function is newer, programmes and procedures are likely to be more innovative and less likely to be encumbered by a traditional programme management tendency.

-Arguably the regulatory climate is more challenging for China-based mobility programs.
+Arguably the regulatory climate is more challenging for China-based mobility programmes.
 Not only must they deal with global differences from country to country, but China’s in-country regulations vary significantly between districts and cities.

 Getting Granular on Mobility Best Practices

-Creating ideal employee experiences – Optimizing the employee experience is a function of communication at all stages of the assignment – including repatriation.
-The best mobility programs address family considerations, maintain points of contact, balance simplicity with customization and set the right expectation for an assignment.
+Creating ideal employee experiences – Optimising the employee experience is a function of communication at all stages of the assignment – including repatriation.
+The best mobility programs address family considerations, maintain points of contact, balance simplicity with customisation and set the right expectation for an assignment.

-Mobility technology – Technology-driven program management and employee engagement strategies are critical to create efficiencies and to enhance employees’ experiences.
-But the use of mobility technology shouldn’t completely replace personal communication, nor should it drive one-size-fits-all programs or policies.
+Mobility technology – Technology-driven programmes management and employee engagement strategies are critical to create efficiencies and to enhance employees’ experiences.
+But the use of mobility technology shouldn’t completely replace personal communication, nor should it drive one-size-fits-all programmes or policies.
 Discover more about the Evolution of Technology here.

 Engaging and partnering with stakeholders – Mobility leaders need to think broadly as they identify the full range of internal stakeholders for their programs.
-They should be proactive in their engagement with these stakeholders to the point where these business centers become mobility advocates within the organization.
+They should be proactive in their engagement with these stakeholders to the point where these business centres become mobility advocates within the organisation.

 A Deep Dive into Global HR Challenges

-Global HR programs have a nearly impossible task of coordinating worldwide policies and processes in areas such as payroll.
-Country-by-country, requirements are becoming more diverse and there’s no movement toward standardization.
+Global HR programmes have a nearly impossible task of coordinating worldwide policies and processes in areas such as payroll.
+Country-by-country, requirements are becoming more diverse and there’s no movement toward standardisation.
 The challenge for HR is that few, if any, IT platforms can manage a locally compliant global payroll system.
-Not only is that a challenge for compliance but also for program review and trends analysis.
+Not only is that a challenge for compliance but also for programme review and trends analysis.
 Outsourcing the function is an increasingly popular solution.